irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

 ## Templates
    - [ ] Create a template without filling anything on the page, check the page output
    - [ ] Create a template filling a template name on the page but without an image, check the page output
-   - [ ] Create a template filling valid template name and image but without CPU and Memory, check the page output
+   - [ ] Create a template filling valid a template name and image but without CPU and Memory, check the page output

-##
+## Volumes
+   - [ ] Create a volume without filling anything on the page, check the page output
+   - [ ] Create a volume filling a volume name on the page but without an image, check the page output
+   - [ ] Create a volume filling valid a template name and image but without CPU and Memory, check the page output